GaloisInc/saw-script/doc/manual/manual.md

 * `crucible_points_to_untyped : SetupValue -> SetupValue ->
 CrucibleSetup ()` works like `crucible_points_to` but omits type checking.
-Rather than omitting type checking across the board, we introducted this additional function to make it clear when a type reinterpretation is intentional.
+Rather than omitting type checking across the board, we introduced this additional function to make it clear when a type reinterpretation is intentional.

 ## Working with Compound Types